ejamilasan/futbin-web-scraper/README.md

 ## Dependencies
 `futcli` relies on the following Python packages:
-* **requests**: For making HTTP requests and fetching HTML content from URLs.
+* **requests**: For making HTTP requests and fetching HTML content from https://www.fut.gg
 * **beautifulsoup4**: For parsing HTML content and extracting data from web pages.
 * **tabulate**: For formatting data into visually appealing tables in the terminal.

 ## Contributing
 Contributions to `futcli` are welcome!
-If you encounter any bugs, issues, or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+If you encounter any bugs, issues, or have suggestions for improvements, please feel free to open an [issue](https://github.com/ejamilasan/futcli/issues) or submit a [pull request](https://github.com/ejamilasan/futcli/pulls).

 ## License
 `futcli` is licensed under the GNU General Public License v3.0.